 Drop Off Tulamben

-The highlight of this dive is a big gorgonian that grows on a platform at 30 m.
-In the blue, we might spot pelagic fishes.
+Highlight is a big gorgonian that grows on a platform at 30 m.
+In the blue, we might spot pelagic fish.
 For example, humpead parrotfish, napoleon, and schools of jack as well as fusilier fish.

 Normally, there is little or no current, therefore this dive site one of our favourites for deep dive specialties.